HaitaoMao/HaitaoMao.github.io/pages/Me.md

 ---
 I am current a final-year undergraduate student of Elite Program, Software Academy at [University of Electronic Science and Technology of China](https://en.uestc.edu.cn/).
 I have won **The best short paper award in CIKM2021** as the first author (My first paper in the undergraduate year).

 My current research interests lies primarily in understanding the blackbox of DNN especially the mechanism of GNN.
-Revolving on this ultimate goal, I mainly study the following topics : **Fundamental Research on Deep Learning** (Initialization strategy, Regularization method), **Financial Knowledge Graph**.
+Revolving on this ultimate goal, I mainly study the following topics : **Adaptative learning on graph-structured data**, **Fundamental Research on Deep Learning** (Initialization strategy, Regularization method), **Financial Knowledge Graph**.

 Currently, I am actively particpiating in a **new** AI community: [MLNLP](https://mp.weixin.qq.com/s/IUjQIVCSKexVKuV_jz5SRg) which is organized by my good friends: Libo Qin, Qian Liu, Jianan Zhao, Xiangyu Zhao.
 Welcome to become a member of our community!
 Also welcome to my visit my Chinese blog at [Zhihu](https://www.zhihu.com/people/que-yue-3-77) with more than 1600 followers.